bormaxi8080/osint-timeline/DRAFT.md

 **Universal Search & AI:**

 Claude-red is a curated library of offensive security skills designed for the Claude skills system.
 Each skill is a structured SKILL.md file that primes Claude with expert-level methodology for a specific attack surface - from SQLi to shellcode, EDR evasion to exploit development: https://github.com/SnailSploit/Claude-Red

+design-md-chrome.
+Chrome extension to extract styles from any website and generate DESIGN.md files and design skills for AI based on TypeUI: https://github.com/bergside/design-md-chrome/

 CocoIndex.
 Data transformation framework for AI.
 Ultra performant, with incremental processing: https://github.com/cocoindex-io/cocoindex